 - 5. "Hearsay evidence" may be utilized if such evidence has been carefully and diligently reviewed. - 6.
-A student whose presence poses a danger to persons or property or a threat of disrupting the educational process may be immediately removed from the school or school-sponsored event.
-The parent/legal guardian will be given oral and/or written notice of the charges against the student as soon as possible.

-7. The parent/legal guardian of the student who is suspended will be notified, and appropriate arrangements will be made to get the student home and under the care and supervision of his/her parent/legal guardian.
-If the parent or legal guardian cannot be notified, the JPO or Social Services will be notified.
+A student whose presence poses a danger to persons or property or a threat of disrupting the educational process may be immediately removed from the premises.
+Parent/legal guardian will be given oral and or/written notice of the charges against the student as soon as possible. - 7.
+The parent/legal guardian of the student who is suspended will be notified, and appropriate arrangements will be made to get the student home and under the care and supervision of his/her parent/legal guardian cannot be notified, the JPO or Social Services will be notified.

-Long Term Suspension
+Process for Long Term Suspension

-- \ Long Term suspension is the removal of a student from school for a specified period of time exceeding 10 days. - \ All students who are being processed to go through the long term suspension hearing will be placed on a short term suspension (10 days).
+Long Term suspension is the removal of a student from school for a specified period of time exceeding 10 days.
+All students who are being processed to go through the long term suspension hearing will be placed on a short term suspension (10 days).
 The Long Term Suspension hearing will take place during this (10) day period following Board Policy JCA which addresses Due Process as it relates to Long Term Suspension.